 Way, who is currently working as an assistant to City Manager Howard Chan, said the cost of doing LED displays on city projects is minimal because Chatusripitak’s in-house talent means the city doesn’t have to pay an outside artist.

 Chatusripitak once wanted to be an architect and artist, and does watercolor painting as a hobby.
-A few years ago he and others got the idea of enlivening the Interstate 5 overpass at Richards Boulevard with some type of special lighting.
-He created a cascading blue and green waterfall effect on the concrete walls, outdoing city officials’ expectations and ending up with a piece of public art.
+A few years ago he and city architect Greg Taylor got the idea of enlivening the Interstate 5 overpass at Richards Boulevard with some type of special lighting.
+They created a cascading blue and green waterfall effect on the concrete walls, outdoing city officials’ expectations and ending up with a piece of public art.

 A few years later, the city called on him to come up with what he calls an aurora borealis lighting effect at one end of the K Street tunnel headed to Old Sacramento.